JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

  1.0  1.0  1.0
 ```

-Function `fill` creates an array of given size filled with the given value
+Function `fill` creates an array of given size filled with the given value.

 ```jldoctest
 julia> fill(1.234, 2, 2)